papihub/drlnd_continuous_control/README.md

 When the agent reaches the terminal state, the eposide terminates.

-The agent maintains a tuple of ( state, action, reward, next state, done ) for all steps in an episode in a replay buffer.
+The agent maintains a tuple of ( state, action, reward, next state, done ) for all steps in an episode in two replay buffers. tuples with positive reward in a positive-replay buffer and tuples with negative rewards in a negative-replay buffer

-The agent maintains as many episodes as its replay buffer can fit.
-In this case the replay buffer is set to 1e5 bytes.
+The agent maintains as many episodes as its replay buffers can fit.
+In this case the replay buffers are set to hold 10,000 tuples.

-The agent samples episodes from the replay buffer and trains its neural networks models.
+The agent samples episodes from the positive and negative replay buffers evenly and trains its neural networks models.

 The agent does not learn after every step.
-Instead it learns once every 4 steps ( hyper parameter )
+Instead it learns once every 100 steps ( hyper parameter )

-The agent uses its deep neural netowrk to come up with a greedy action given the current state.
-It uses an epsilon greedy method to either pick a random state ( to explore ) or a greedy action ( to exploit ).
+The agent uses its 'actor' deep neural netowrks to come up with an action given the current state.
+It uses a 'critic' DNN to evaluate the actor's output.

-epsilon is initially set to a high value of 1 to encourage exploration during the initial steps.
-Then its gradually reduced till it reaches 0.01 and maintains at 0.01.
-This is to allow the agent to be greedy over time as it has learned from the environment.
+**** update the below ****

-For stability of the neural networks, the agent maintains a target network and a local network.
-The local network is used to take actions and is refeined in each learning step.
+For stability of the neural networks, the agent maintains a target network and a local network for both actor and critic networks.
+Actor local network is used to take action and is refeined in each learning step.
 The target network is only updated after a fixed number of learning steps.

 In each learning step, the agent computes the difference between expected and predicted value and uses a learning rate along with a discount factor.
 It uses this difference (loss) to train the deep network.